FormidableLabs/inspectpack/README.md

 };
 ```

-In this simple example, we're just using regular expresssions, but for complex
+In this simple example, we're just using regular expressions, but for complex
 projects / investigations you'll likely want to step up to some Babel magic.

 Then run: